 Ingredients

-- 1 can 28 ounces San Marzano tomatoes, hand-crushed, discarding excess sauce
+- 1 (28 ounce) can San Marzano tomatoes, hand-crushed with juices

 - ¼ cup fresh basil leaves or parsley chopped

-- ½ cup white wine Sauvignon Blanc or Pinot Grigio
+- ½ cup dry white wine Sauvignon Blanc or Pinot Grigio

 - 2 tablespoons olive oil